“…I am currently sitting on my living room couch near the delicious batch of cookies one of my housemates made.

-Of course, I say ‘calmer’ with caution as I think about the narratives of you and your sister for a moment.
-I got to speak with Steph just this morning, and it was eye-opening to hear about her ambitions to travel and travel, and then travel some more for her work.
+Of course, I say ‘calmer’ with caution as I think about the narratives for you and your sister at the moment.
+I got to speak with Steph just this morning, and it was eye-opening to hear about her ambitions to travel and travel, and then travel some more for her work and her goals.

 But even with this in mind, the key still lies in the details.
-Just like every new letter carries another message in its contents, there’s still something else to be grasped at each new turn of a person’s story.
+Just like every new letter carries another message in its contents, there’s still something else to be grasped at each new turn of someone’s story.
 This makes me more curious about yours.

 How is San Fran now, following the delicious cookie batch?
 And grad school?
 Better yet: what is grad school anyway?
 And then, is it anything like your first few weeks at UCR?!
 And ah, here’s a really important one: where do you plan on going in San Fran?
 As in, what do you plan to focus on with women and gender studies?
 What do you want to write?
 What do you to want to accomplish?!

 I wish you all the best with the rest of your picture.
-Until next time, you know that you and your sister got mad love and support from this fellow Angeleno.
+Until next time, please trust that you and your sister have got mad love and support from this fellow Angeleno.